since1968/ua-artificer-gunsmith/specialist.markdown

 **Rally**.
 Per PHB.

 **Restraining Strike**.
-Immediately after you hit a creature with a melee weapon attack on your turn, you can expend one superiority die and use a bonus action to grapple the target (see chapter 9 in the _Player’s Handbook_ for rules on grappling).
+Immediately after you hit a creature with a melee weapon attack on your turn, you can expend one superiority die and use a bonus action to grapple the target.
 Add the superiority die to your Strength (Athletics) check.
 The target is also restrained while grappled in this way.

 **Riposte**.
 When a creature misses you with a melee attack, you can use your reaction and expend one superiority die to make a melee _or ranged_ weapon attack against the creature.
 If you hit, you add the superiority die to the damage roll.